aakif-saeed/THM-PreSecurity/README.md

 This repository contains my personal notes and practical learning from the **TryHackMe Pre Security** learning path.

-I created this repository to document what I learn while building a career in cybersecurity.
+I created this repository to document what I learn while building a career in cybersecurity .

 ---